-NCAA hits USC basketball with 2 years’ probation
+NCAA hits USC basketball with 2 years’ probation, fine

 LOS ANGELES (AP) - The NCAA hit Southern California’s men’s basketball program with two years’ probation and a $5,000 fine on Thursday because a former assistant coach violated NCAA ethical conduct rules when he accepted a bribe to steer players to a business management company.

 The Division I Committee on Infractions announced the penalties, which include a 1% loss of the school’s basketball budget.
-The probation runs until April 14, 2023.
+The probation, which does not include a postseason ban, runs until April 14, 2023.

 Tony Bland, the former associate head coach under coach Andy Enfield, wasn’t mentioned by name in the NCAA report.
 He was fired by the school in January 2018 and later pleaded guilty to conspiracy to commit bribery.